AdobeDocs/experience-manager-65.en/help/forms/using/embed-adaptive-form-aem-sites-spa.md

 AEM Forms allows form developers to seamlessly embed adaptive forms and Interactive Communications in an AEM Sites Single Page Application (SPA).
 The embedded adaptive form and Interactive Communication is fully functional and users can fill and submit the form without leaving the page.
 It helps user remain in context of other elements on the web page and simultaneously interact with the adaptive form or Interactive Communication.

-In AEM Sites Single Page Application, you can add an adaptive form or Interactive Communication using the [AEM Forms SPA Container component](../../forms/using/embed-adaptive-form-aem-sites-spa.md#af-component)** [.](../../forms/using/embed-adaptive-form-aem-sites-spa.md#af-component) **It is an AEM Forms component for AEM Sites SPAs that you can add to your Sites page.
+In AEM Sites Single Page Application, you can add an adaptive form or Interactive Communication using the [AEM Forms SPA Container component](../../forms/using/embed-adaptive-form-aem-sites-spa.md#af-component)[.](../../forms/using/embed-adaptive-form-aem-sites-spa.md#af-component) It is an AEM Forms component for AEM Sites SPAs that you can add to your Sites page.

 For information about embedding an adaptive form in a non-SPA AEM Sites, see [Embed an adaptive form or interactive communication in AEM Sites page](/help/forms/using/embed-adaptive-form-aem-sites.md).